c-sanders/BoostAndQtThreads/README.md

 by running the the `configure` script that comes with it.
 This `configure` script is actually called `configure` and should be located in the root level of the directory which the package has been installed into.

-One of the many configuration tasks that this script performs, is to check for a valid installation of version 5 of the Qt library.
+Of the many configuration tasks that this script performs, one of them is to check for a valid installation of version 5 of the Qt library.
 It accomplishes this task by invoking a GNU Autoconf macro called `AX_HAVE_QT`.
-When invoked, this macro will search for an instance of the Qt make command line utility called `qmake`.
+When invoked, this macro will search for an instance of the Qt make utility called `qmake`.
 Usually, this utility is installed within the `bin` sub-directory of the directory in which the Qt library is installed.
-If this macro finds a valid installation of version 5 of the Qt library, then it creates a variable called `QT_DIR`, the value of which will be set to the name of the directory in which the valid installation of version 5 of the Qt library is installed.
+If this macro finds a valid installation of version 5 of the Qt library, then it creates a variable called `QT_DIR`, the value of which will be set to the name of the directory in which the valid installation of version 5 of the Qt library is located.
 Keep this `QT_DIR` variable in mind, as it will be mentioned again in the next setion.

 + Invoking the configure script.

-At the point in time the `configure` script in invoked, the directory which `qmake` resides in, must be present within the `PATH` environment variable.
+At the point in time the `configure` script in invoked, the directory which `qmake` resides in, must be present within a `PATH` environment variable.
 If the user who is executing the `configure` script doesn't want to alter their `PATH` environment variable from how it is set within their shell environment, then they should pass an altered version of it in the command which is used to execute the `configure` script.
 This altered version should contain the directory which the `qmake` utility resides in.
-An example command, showing how to invoke the `configure` script, is shown below.
-It should be noted this command assumes that the directory which the Qt moc command line utility resides in, isn't already listed within the user's `PATH` environment variable.
+An example command, showing how to invoke the `configure` script by passing an altered value of `PATH` to it, is shown below.
+It should be noted that this command assumes the directory which `qmake` resides in, isn't already listed within the user's `PATH` environment variable.

 	> ./configure --with-boost=/home/foo/local/boost_1_74_0 PATH=/home/foo/Qt-5.15.1/bin:${PATH}